seldonian-toolkit/Engine/source/overview.rst

 In the second method, the episode file must be a pickle file containing a list of :py:class:`Episode` objects.

 Regardless of the regime and file format, the data file should include *all* of the data you have, i.e., before partitioning into train, test, validation splits.
-The Engine will partition the data internally.
+The Engine will partition the data internally into candidate data and safety data in order to run the Seldonian algorithm.
 The column names are intentionally excluded from the data files and are provided in a separate metadata file, via the :code:`metadata_filename` parameter.
-In the RL case, the columns are fixed so column names are not necessary.
+In the RL case, the meanings of the columns are fixed so column names are not necessary.

 The metadata file must be a JSON-formatted file containing several required ``key:value`` pairs depending on the regime of your problem.
 For supervised learning, the required keys are: